UX/CRO Case Study

-Reimagining the UX of the Landing Page & Increasing the Turnover of Products 3x Times
+Reimagining the Landing Page UX & Increasing Turnover 3x Times

 We have already been working with the client for some time on the task of redesigning a custom store for the Ukrainian market.

 After some time of our successful collaboration, the client came to us with the task of boosting sales of the flagship line of laptops targeted at the business segment of the audience.